Investigation: Heartbreak, anguish after NJ family says contractor skipped out on job

 "My sister carried that on her shoulders until the day she passed away because she felt that if it wasn't for her, my father would never have done what he had to do to take the pain away," Sherriton said.

-Pierce has sent the estate of Warren Theckston a check for $4,000 and has agreed to pay the other half at a later date.
-The family said the money, will go to Teresa's daughter who is heading to college.
+The family said the money will go to Teresa Theckston's daughter who is heading to college.

 Investigation: Heartbreak, anguish after NJ family says contractor skipped out on job